mgechev/blog.mgechev.com/content/story/_index.md

           Working for a couple of years on different startups I noticed that I started spending more and more time building tools for developers, speaking on conferences, and writing technical content.
         </p>
         <p>
-          This way I decided to pursue my passion and start working on open source frameworks and tooling full-time.
+          This is why I decided to pursue my passion and start working full-time on open source frameworks and tooling.
 I interviewed with Google and joined the Angular team.
 You can read more about this in the following <a href="https://blog.mgechev.com/2018/11/02/joining-google/">article</a>.
         </p>
       </section>
     </section>